Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Serve Your Bird Cantaloupe

 When you serve your parrot cantaloupe, you should make it as easy to eat as possible for them.
-Even though the rind is non-toxic, it is super tough and hard to rip apart.
+Even though the rind is non-toxic, it is tough to rip apart.
 For a pleasurable eating experience, cut and dice the fruit into sections.

-You can put pieces into a little container or serve each one by one.
+You can put pieces into a little container or serve each individually.
 Your parrot will help themselves.

 Other Fun Snacks for Parrots